Amputation

-Amputation is the removal of a limb by trauma, medical illness, or surgery.
+Amputation is the removal of a limb or other body part by trauma, medical illness, or surgery.
 As a surgical measure, it is used to control pain or a disease process in the affected limb, such as malignancy or gangrene.
 In some cases, it is carried out on individuals as a preventive surgery for such problems.
 A special case is that of congenital amputation, a congenital disorder, where fetal limbs have been cut off by constrictive bands.
-In some countries, amputation is currently used to punish people who commit crimes.
+In some countries, judicial amputation is currently used to punish people who commit crimes.
 Amputation has also been used as a tactic in war and acts of terrorism; it may also occur as a war injury.
 In some cultures and religions, minor amputations or mutilations are considered a ritual accomplishment.
 When done by a person, the person executing the amputation is an amputator.
 The oldest evidence of this practice comes from a skeleton found buried in Liang Tebo cave, East Kalimantan, Indonesian Borneo dating back to at least 31,000 years ago, where it was done when the amputee was a young child.

-In the US, the majority of new amputations occur due to complications of the vascular system (the blood vessels), especially from diabetes.
-Between 1988 and 1996, there were an average of 133,735 hospital discharges for amputation per year in the US.
-In 2005, just in the US, there were 1.6 million amputees.
-In 2013, the US had 2.1 million amputees.
-Approximately 185,000 amputations occur in the United States each year.
-In 2009, hospital costs associated with amputation totaled more than $8.3 billion.
-There will be an estimated 3.6 million people in the US living with limb loss by 2050.
+A prosthesis or a bioelectric replantation restores sensation of the amputated limb.